 A significant judgment relates to the consideration of control, joint control and significant influence in each of our investments.
-Through subsidiaries, the Trust has agreements with various private businesses to whom it invests capital into (collectively the "Partners") and these agreements include not only clauses as to distributions but also various protective rights.
+Through subsidiaries, the Trust has agreements with various private businesses in whom it invests capital into (collectively the "Partners") and these agreements include not only clauses as to distributions but also various protective rights.
 The Trust has assessed these rights under IFRS 10 and 11 and determined that consolidation is not appropriate as control does not exist.
 The Trust has also assessed the rights under IAS 28 and determined that significant influence does not exist.
 In a number of our investments we have protective rights, which provides the Trust the right to demand repayment of our investment if it is in default of the terms of our operating agreement.
-Failure to satisfy the demand for repayment can lead to the Trust's rights to allow it to control or significantly influence the investment.
-Judgment was applied in determining that the conversion to a trust as of September 1, 2020 resulted in a substantial modification to the previously issued convertible debentures (note 8).
-The Trust concluded that the conversion did result in a substantial modification to the terms of the instrument, and therefore the previous carrying amount was de-recognized, and the conversion resulted in a substantial modification.
+Failure to satisfy the demand for repayment can lead to the Trust's rights to control or significantly influence the investment.